-This blog post is inspired by one of the Top 10 books every FinTech professional should read- “Dollars and Sense” by Daniel Ariely and Jeff Kreisler.
+This blog post deals with behavioral economics and is inspired by one of the Top 10 books every FinTech professional should read- “Dollars and Sense” by Daniel Ariely and Jeff Kreisler.

 In the following post, I’ll be looking at 3 aspects of behavioral economics and analyzing how different financial institutions’ products and policies would look if they took behavioral economics into account when designing experiences.

 Our categorization of money affects how we treat it and how we use it.
 We sort our money into different mental accounts, with different rules, depending upon how we get it, how we spend it, and how it makes us feel.
 Due to this, there is a strong relationship when it comes to behavioural economics and finance.

 For example, people are more likely to spend their salaries on “responsible” things like paying bills, because they deem it “serious money”, but if they get an Amazon voucher, they will probably be more inclined to buy things they normally wouldn’t.
 Those accounts have different spending rules emotionally.

 An example of automatic savings within online banking system

 Personal Financial Management offered by banks has evolved greatly since its birth in the early Eighties.

 Nowadays, almost all banks offer categorization, advanced analytics on spending habits, and essentially do all the hard money-management work for their customers.

 In the future, it will all be even more intuitive; you will simply provide data to your bank, and its unseen PFM, working hard in the background, will automate your bills, make recommendations based on your personal information, circumstances and solve headaches.
 Most importantly, it will close more gaps between our conscious understanding of how money works and how we should rationally think about using it.